TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

-# Enabling SSL Encryption in Different Socket Endpoints of SnappyData
+# Enabling SSL Encryption in Different Socket Endpoints of TIBCO ComputeDB™

-SnappyData supports SSL encryption for the following:
+TIBCO ComputeDB supports SSL encryption for the following:

 *	[Client-server](#clientserversetup)
 *	[Peer-to-peer (P2P)](#p2psetup)
 *	[Spark layer](#sparksetup)

-SSL encryption for the three socket endpoints (P2P, client-server, and Spark) must be [configured individually](#configureseparate), and the corresponding configuration must be added in configuration files of the respective SnappyData cluster members.
+SSL encryption for the three socket endpoints (P2P, client-server, and Spark) must be [configured individually](#configureseparate), and the corresponding configuration must be added in configuration files of the respective TIBCO ComputeDB cluster members.

 !!!
 Note
 	Properties that begin with `thrift` is for client-server, `javax.net.ssl` is for P2P, and `spark` is for Spark layer SSL settings.

 <a id= contogether> </a>
-## Enabling SSL Encryption Simultaneously for all the Socket Endpoints in SnappyData Cluster
+## Enabling SSL Encryption Simultaneously for all the Socket Endpoints in TIBCO ComputeDB Cluster

-Using the following configuration files, you can simultaneously enable SSL encryption for all the three socket endpoints (P2P, client-server, and Spark layer SSL encryption) in a SnappyData cluster.
+Using the following configuration files, you can simultaneously enable SSL encryption for all the three socket endpoints (P2P, client-server, and Spark layer SSL encryption) in a TIBCO ComputeDB cluster.

 !!!
 Note
 	Currently, you must configure the SSL encryption for all the socket endpoints separately.
-SnappyData intends to integrate Spark and P2P endpoints in a future release.
+TIBCO ComputeDB intends to integrate Spark and P2P endpoints in a future release.

-In the following configuration files, a two-node SnappyData cluster setup is done using the physical hosts.
+In the following configuration files, a two-node TIBCO ComputeDB cluster setup is done using the physical hosts.

-All examples given here includes one locator, one server, and one lead member in a SnappyData cluster configuration.
+All examples given here includes one locator, one server, and one lead member in a TIBCO ComputeDB cluster configuration.

 If you want to configure multiple locators, servers and lead members in a cluster, then ensure to copy all the SSL properties for each member configuration into the respective configuration files.

-For more information about each of these properties mentioned in the respective conf files, as well as for details on configuring multiple locators, servers, and lead members in a cluster,  refer to [SnappyData Configuration](configuring_cluster.md).
+For more information about each of these properties mentioned in the respective conf files, as well as for details on configuring multiple locators, servers, and lead members in a cluster,  refer to [TIBCO ComputeDB Configuration](configuring_cluster.md).

 ### Locator Configuration File (conf/locators)